-It usually takes us three weeks from the time a job advertisement is placed until the new employee is hired.
-And this for positions which – as we hear from classic companies – are often very difficult to fill.
-Only when it comes to hiring people with regional ties (e.g. sales for Germany) do we also find it more difficult to find them.
+It usually takes us 3 weeks from the time a job advertisement is placed until the new employee is hired.
+And this for positions which — as we hear from classic companies — are often very difficult to fill.
+Only when it comes to hiring people with regional ties (for example, sales for Germany) do we also find it more difficult to find them.

 Whether we have succeeded in integrating the new team members, I can best see from the figures: We regularly measure the satisfaction of our people anonymously in various categories.
-Over the last twelve months, satisfaction has actually increased overall.
-Of course there are also areas that have deteriorated and which we need to improve.
+Over the last 12 months, satisfaction has actually increased overall.
+Of course, there are also areas that have deteriorated and which we need to improve.

-But most of all, I’m thrilled by how much we have succeeded in creating culture.
-Frontastic isn’t just a bunch of people who get paid from one place, but we have a real sense of we.
+But most of all, I’m thrilled by how much we’ve succeeded in creating culture.
+Frontastic isn’t just a bunch of people who get paid from 1 place, but we have a real sense of we.
 Our employees care about each other and there are many personal relationships.
-Of course, I have personally done everything I can to make it happen – but still it exceeds my expectations.
+Of course, I have personally done everything I can to make it happen — but still, it exceeds my expectations.
 And all that without table tennis tables.